tom-dell/Plex-Meta-Manager-Configs/README.md

 Simply adding this to your movies.yml file will create a collection containing every movie Nic Cage is in, that you have in your library.
 But what happens if you want some more granularity in this collection?

 Let's sort the collection, with the latest movies at the top, but how do we do this?
-Luckily for us, Plex Meta Manager is very well documented, so let's see what the [sort_option values are in the documentation](https://metamanager.wiki/en/latest/metadata/builders/plex.html#sort-options).
+Luckily for us, Plex Meta Manager is very well documented, so let's see what the [documentation says about sorting the the plex_serch builder](https://metamanager.wiki/en/latest/metadata/builders/plex.html#sort-options).

 Looks like there is a value that sorts by released year, descending.

 > release.desc

-Let's add that in there;
+Let's add that in there (watch your indentation);

 ```
   Nicolas Cage: